mindstorm38/portablemc/README.md

 the command and always set the main and work directory like you want.

 An advanced argument `--timeout <seconds>` can be used to set a global timeout value that can be freely used by the launcher or addons.
-You can use the special value 0 to force using local caches, is supported.
+You can use the special value 0 to force using local caches, if supported.
 For now, it's used by the launcher only for the version manifest fetching as it is now locally cached.

 ## Start the game